nehagithub07/Animated-Golf-Website-using-HTML-Css-Javascript/README.md

-# Animated Website
+# Animated Golf Website

 ## Description

-This project is a web application with interactive animations and custom cursor effects.
-It utilizes GSAP for animations and custom JavaScript for cursor interactions.
+This project is an interactive animated golf-themed website created using HTML, CSS, and JavaScript.
+The website features custom cursor effects and smooth animations powered by GSAP.

+## Live Demo

+You can view the live demo of the project [here](https://animated-golf-website-using-html-css-javascript.vercel.app/).

+## Tech Stack

+- **HTML**: Markup language for structuring the web page.
+- **CSS**: Stylesheet language for designing the look and layout of the web page.
+- **JavaScript**: Programming language for adding interactivity and animations.
+- **GSAP**: Library for animations and transitions.

 ## Files